syncfusion-content/wpf-docs/wpf/SfSunburstChart/Palettes.md

 layout: post
 title: Palettes of Sunburst.
-description:This section explains how to change the appearance of the SunburstChart.
+description: This section explains how to change the appearance of the SunburstChart.
 platform: wpf
 control: SfSunburstChart
 documentation: ug